migit/Ella_box/README.md

 ---

 **ELLA-Box** is a pocket-sized, hackable IoT gadget in a 3D-printed case — designed to control and monitor almost anything.
-Use it for smart home control, sensors, notifications, remote control, wearables, or experimental gadgets.
+Use it for smart home control, sensors, notifications, remote control, wearables, or experimental gadgets and even retro game console.

 It features a futuristic, cyberpunk-style interface (glowing OLED, tactile feedback, pulsing menus) driven by an ESP32-C3 microcontroller — low-cost, compact, and extensible.